 When I already understood the words: alone, and silence, and lockdown.

-My body so thirsty for a drink of a hug and the warmth of a kiss as it cools on my cheek leaving the ghost of its memory.
+My body so thirsty for the quench hug and the breeze of a kiss.
+As it cools my fevered cheek, leaving only a ghost of its memory.

 I am immunity from the time of Covid,

-When systems of this fragile body and of this broken down earth trembled with the fear of demise.
+No longer able to protect the systems of fragile bodies nor of this broken down earth, which trembled with fear of its demise.

 Like a thief, disease came by every house turning each handle waiting to find an unlocked door to quietly enter and steal our last breaths.

-I am from the hospitals in the time of Covid.
+I am from healing in the time of Covid.

 When responders to the calls of those who lost their breath and could not speak came to hang from tubes.

-Like infants born too soon incubated and unable to bond to Mother Earth and this human race, on the edge of death with mothers worrying,
+Like infants born too soon incubated and unable to bond to Mother Earth and its inhuman condition, on the edge of death.
+Mourning mothers worrying,

-Praying for a doctor or a nurse to say everything is going to be okay.
+Grieving for a doctor or a nurse to say, “everything is going to be okay.”
+Because it must.